btrejo1212/Epidermis-basal-cell-volume-analysis/src/Fixed volumes of membrane and nucleus/README.md

     python "src\\Fixed volumes of membrane and nucleus\\fixed_membrane_nucleus_volumes.py"

-Do NOT run from inside the src folder.

 ---------------------------------------------------------------------

-Notes / Limitations
+Notes
 ------------------
 - Phase labels are manual and depend on folder naming
-- Script does not analyze fluorescence to determine phase
-- Width is 2D-based, not true 3D diameter
+- Width is 2D-based
 - Results depend on segmentation quality from Cellpose
 - Missing or inconsistent masks are skipped with warnings